 proinde quasi iniūriam facere id dēmum esset imperiō ūtī (Sall.
 Cat.
 12)

-just as if this and this alone, to commit injustice, were to use power
+this and this alone, to commit injustice, were to use power

 [Here facere is in apposition with id.]